 Please see below for our expenses table.
 This is an updated list of pricing as to what your donations or adoption fees go towards.
 These figures are up to date as at 31/07/2019 and provide the public with an idea as to how much it costs for each dog in care to be placed in Trust care and medically cleared.

-Each donation recieved helps us to be able to continue our good work and we appreciate your support!
+Each donation received helps us to be able to continue our good work, and we appreciate your support!
+NZCR are a volunteer-run charity that survives off of donations and fundraising projects.

-A "little" goes a long way and every cent counts!
+A "little" goes a long way!